TripleSBinPicking/bin_picking_environment/documentation/Pose estimation video.md

 ```bash
 roslaunch triple_s_util video_to_images
 ```
 By default the program will use the webcam (only works on laptops).
-If you whish to use your own topics you can set them using the following parameters:
+If you wish to use your own topics you can set them using the following parameters:
  - `camera_raw_topic` the topic on which the `sensor_msgs/Image` messages are published
  - `camera_info_topic` the topic on which the `sensor_msgs/CameraInfo` messages are published
  - `start_webcam` must be set to `false` to disable the webcam